PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

 ## Step 7 - The destroyer 300 🤖

-Youhou ! it’s time to show who is the boss !
+Youhou, it’s time to show who is the boss 😎

 Let's create the robot and its weapon.

 Here are the steps to follow:
 - Create a **new robot module**